patrickdlandy/lpu/notes.md

 The GRADE-genre combination is not working for mp3s.

 The combination tags are not working for any m4as.
+And somehow a bunch of album artist tags got deleted (possibly reverted through a Dropbox Error).